 Jamey spends his free time thinking about his cases.
 He lives in Monterey County with his wife and two children.

-Dylan Taylor has spent the last thirteen years fighting to protect the rights of the People in Salinas and the larger Monterey Bay area.
+Dylan Taylor has spent the last fifteen years fighting to protect the rights of the People in Salinas and the larger Monterey Bay area.
 A third-generation Californian, Mr. Taylor was raised in a legal culture where equality and justice were paramount.
 His father, now a retired Superior Court Judge of over 30 years, was a Legal Services attorney for a decade before being appointed to the Bench.
 It was in this environment that Mr. Taylor first came to understand the importance of zealous representation, justice for the under-represented, and fighting against what can seem to be overwhelming odds.

 Mr. Taylor spent two years studying at the University of California, Riverside, before transferring to the University of California, Davis.
 There he achieved a Bachelors' of Arts degree in Literature.
 He continued his studies afterward, becoming a Masters' Candidate at Sonoma State University.

 Substituting literature for law books, Mr. Taylor traveled to the State's capital to attend the University of the Pacific, McGeorge School of Law.
 While obtaining his Doctorate, he put into practice the core values he had been raised on by clerking with both Legal Services of Northern California and the Office of the Federal Defender.
 As a chief law clerk at the Federal Defender, Mr. Taylor represented individuals charged with crimes on federal lands as well as on military installations.
 It was in this role that Mr. Taylor's passion for advocacy and justice burned brighter than ever.
 He then graduated with Honors, earning membership in the prestigious Traynor Society for academic excellence.
 He also completed and was awarded a Criminal Justice Concentration.